An Updated Assessment of Reinforcement Learning for Macro Placement: Macro Placement Methods

 \section{Macro Placement Methods}

 VLSI physical design researchers and practitioners have studied macro placement for well over half a century, as reviewed in \cite{MarkovHK15} \cite{WangCC09}.
-We study the following macro placement methods. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{\em CT} \cite{CT} uses the RL approach to place macros in sequence.
-CT first divides the layout canvas into small grid cells, using placement locations along with hypergraph partitioning to group standard cells into standard-cell clusters, to set up the environment.
-Then, the RL agent places macros one by one onto the centers of grid cells; after all macros are placed, force-directed placement is used to determine the locations of standard-cell clusters (see Sec. \ref{sec:fd_placer}).
-Finally, {\em proxy cost} (Sec. \ref{sec:proxy cost}) is calculated and provided as the reward feedback to the RL agent. \item \textbf{RePlAce} \cite{ChengKKW18} \cite{RePlAce} models the layout and netlist as an electrostatic system.
-Instances are modeled as electric charges, and the density penalty as potential energy.
-The instances are spread according to the gradient with respect to the density penalty. \item \textbf{AutoDMP}~\cite{AutoDMP} from Nvidia builds on the GPU-accelerated global placer DREAMPlace \cite{DREAMPlace} and detailed placer ABCDPlace \cite{ABCDPlace}.
-AutoDMP adds enhanced concurrent macro and standard cell placement, along with automatic parameter tuning based on multi-objective Bayesian optimization (MOBO). \item \textbf{CMP} is a state-of-the-art commercial macro placer from Cadence which performs concurrent macro and standard cell placement.
-CMP results also serve as input to the Cadence Genus iSpatial physical synthesis tool. \item \textbf{Human-Expert} macro placements are contributed by individuals at IBM Research \cite{jjung22}, ETH Zurich and UCSD \cite{Matheus}; human-expert placements are one of the two baselines used by {\em Nature} authors. \item \textbf{Simulated Annealing (SA)} is a baseline used by {\em Nature} authors, and studied by both {\em Nature} and {\em SB}.
-Annealing is applied to place macros in the same grid cells as {\em CT} (see Sec. \ref{sec:SA}). \end{itemize}
+In this work, we study the following macro placement methods. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Circuit Training} \cite{CT-TCAD} uses the RL approach to sequentially place macros. {\em CT} first divides the layout canvas into small grid cells, then uses placement locations along with hypergraph partitioning to group standard cells into standard-cell clusters (soft macros), to set up the environment.
+The RL agent then places macros one by one onto the centers of grid cells; after all macros are placed, force-directed placement is used to determine the locations of standard-cell clusters and calculate the {\em proxy cost}.
+Proxy cost is comprised of three metrics -- wirelength, density, and congestion -- which are proxies for routed wirelength, design density, and routing congestion.
+Lower values of these metrics imply better design quality.\footnote{ \cite{ispd23} provides a detailed description of these proxy cost components.
+An open-sourced implementation~\cite{ProxyCost} reproduces the black-box implementation of the proxy cost in {\em CT}.} Finally, the negative of the {\em proxy cost} is provided as the reward feedback to the RL agent.

+In this work, we use three variants of Google's RL approach: (i) training AlphaChip (i.e., the latest version of the renamed framework in the Circuit Training repository \cite{CT-TCAD}) from scratch (denoted as {\em CT-Scratch}); (ii) fine-tuning AlphaChip using the pre-trained checkpoint released in August 2024 (denoted as {\em CT-AC}); and (iii) fine-tuning AlphaChip using our own checkpoint pre-trained with specific testcase variants (denoted as {\em CT-Ours}).
+Note that our present work uses Circuit Training~\cite{CT-TCAD} commit hash 4c6fd98 from February 2025, while our previous work~\cite{ispd23} used commit hash 91e14fd from August 2022.